lit/lit.dev/packages/lit-dev-content/site/guide/tools/development.md

 ## Setting up linting { #linting }

-Linting is an invaluable tool for helping to catch errors in your code.
+Linting can help catch errors in your code.
 We recommend using [ESLint](https://eslint.org) for linting Lit code.

 To install ESLint in your project: